Simonlee711/Simonlee711.github.io/_pages/about.md

 Outside of Mathematics, I love to meet new people and explore the world.
 First and foremost, building relationships and friendships, no matter the duration is of utmost importance to me since I do not get here alone.
 I have had the incredible privilege to meet lovely people who have shaped my character/personality/skills and I am forever grateful to have had an amazing community throughout my whole life.
 I recently identified that surrounding myself with the right people is what truly makes me happy and I, therefore, love to continue to meet new people and share precious moments with them.
 Secondly, I love to travel the world.
 The world is our playground and I have had the privilege to visit/live in some fascinating countries like Morocco, Switzerland, Japan, and plenty more.
 As a young lad, there are so many things I want to experience and traveling has allowed me to diversify my culture/taste/experience.
 Last of all I want to and love to help others.
 For much of my life, I have had great physical/mental support and it is only right for me to pay it forward and do my part to bring light and happiness to the world.

+And lastly some of my hobbies include spending time with friends, game development, basketball & working out, and photography.

 {% include feature_row %}